bkw777/Model_T_RAM/doc/DIP_PCB_legs.md

 * soft, dead soft
 * anti-tarnish, tarnish resistant
 * colored

+A single foot of wire makes 50 legs. wirejewelry.com

 A single foot of wire provides about about 50 legs that are:
 * gold plated